saddiboi/Summer_Budget/README.md

 If Excel shows a yellow warning bar saying *"Microsoft has blocked macros from running because the source of this file is untrusted,"* don't worry — this happens to every macro-enabled file downloaded from the internet.
 Windows tags downloaded files with a "Mark of the Web" and Excel blocks their macros by default for security.

+To unblock the file:

+1. Close the file in Excel
+2. Find `Summer_Budget.xlsm` in File Explorer (usually your Downloads folder)
+3. Right-click the file and choose **Properties**
+4. At the bottom of the **General** tab, find the security notice
+5. Tick the **Unblock** checkbox
+6. Click **Apply**, then **OK**
+7. Reopen the file in Excel — macros will now work

+You only need to do this once.
+After unblocking, the file behaves like any other Excel workbook.

+> **Note for Mac users:** This block doesn't apply on macOS.
+Just open the file and click **Enable Macros** when prompted.

 ---

 ## Screenshots